blackfeather-wang/AdaFocus/Experiments on Something-Something V1&V2/README.md

 - Here we take training the model with patch size 144x144 on Something-Something-V1 dataset for example.
 - All logs and checkpoints will be saved in the directory: `./outputs/YYYY-MM-DD/HH-MM-SS`
-- Note that we store a set of default hyper-parameters in [conf/default.yaml](conf/default.yaml) which can be overrided through command line.
+- Note that we store a set of default hyper-parameters for each stage in [conf directory](conf) which can be overrided through command line.
 You can also use your own config files.

 - Before training, please initialize Global CNN and Local CNN by fine-tuning the ImageNet pre-trained models in Pytorch using the following command: